|Flying High in the Friendly Skys

 My private pilot flight test was on June 30, 1994 down at South Jersey Regional Airport (VAY) in Mount Holly, NJ.
 I was flying a Cessna 150

 (N9153U) at the time.
 One of the many things they test you on is an engine out procedure from cruise altitude.
 Once they pull the engine you are

 expected to set up for a best glide, pick out the best place to put the aircraft down and head for it, squawk 7700 on the transponder and tune your

+permits.
 Flying under visual flight rules (VFR) you are expected to stay clear of any clouds.
-This day there were a few small scattered clouds about 2000 feet
+This day there were a few small scattered clouds about

-and we were up at 3500 feet.
+2000 feet and we were up at 3500 feet.
 Under normal conditions it would be easy to avoid them.
-But under an emergency situation your first priority is flying
+But under an emergency situation your first

-examiner that my engine is out and my priority was to get the plane down safely.
-I thought he would call the procedure off before we penetrated but
+told the examiner that my engine is out and my priority was to get the plane down safely.
+I thought he would call the procedure off before we

-he kept his mouth shut to see what I would do if it were a real emergency.
+penetrated but he kept his mouth shut to see what I would do if it were a real emergency.
 Well, I did what I said was going to do.
-I cut through the small cloud in
+I cut through the

-less than 5 seconds and got the plane lined up nicely on a final approach without flaps at 60 knots straight for the plowed field below and ahead of
+small cloud in less than 5 seconds and got the plane lined up nicely on a final approach without flaps at 60 knots straight for the plowed field below

 with a 430 foot displaced threshold on the approach end to runway 27.
 Short field landings and takeoffs were a must.
 Taking off from runway 9 you